 Lay the fish down on the banana leaves and wrap thoroughly, ensuring it is fully covered.

 Cover the banana leaves with the saturated hessian sack and place into a large roasting tray.
 Place in the oven on high.
-A four-kilogram fish will take approximately an hour and a half.
+A four-kilogram fish will take approximately 1½ hours.

 Combine chillies, tomato and onion in a bowl with the coconut cream.
 Add a pinch of pepper and salt.
 Mix well.